An updated version of this article was published on Oct. 5, 2020. Read it here.

 In the United States, the number of new hepatitis B virus and hepatitis C virus infections has been decreasing for many years, but this trend has been reversed during recent years due to the opioid epidemic as more people use injection drugs, share needles or other paraphernalia and practice high-risk sexual behavior.
 This is particularly true for hepatitis C, where the number of new cases in the past 10 years has more than doubled, highlighting the need for a preventive vaccine, which is a vital tool if we want to eliminate hepatitis C. The increase in number of new cases of hepatitis B is smaller and mainly seen in adults in their 30s because most younger persons have benefited from hepatitis B virus vaccination.

-As we celebrate World Hepatitis Day on July 28, a day chosen in honor of the late Dr. Baruch Blumberg, who received a Nobel Prize for discovering the hepatitis B virus, I marvel at how much progress we have made in the last three decades and am delighted to be not just an observer but also a contributor to the progress.
+World Hepatitis Day occurs annually on July 28, a day chosen in honor of the late Baruch Blumberg, who received a Nobel Prize for discovering the hepatitis B virus.
+I marvel at how much progress we have made in the last three decades and am delighted to be not just an observer but also a contributor to the progress.
 Our work is not finished.
 Much more needs to be done to completely eliminate new cases of viral hepatitis and deaths from chronic hepatitis B and C.